legal resources necessary to hold negligent facilities accountable.

 The cases involving nursing home abuse and neglect is expected to rise in the years ahead.
 This is because the population of seniors 65 years and older is becoming one of the largest demographics of all groups.
 Even in North Las Vegas, out of the population of more than 200,000 residents, at least 26,000 are in their retirement years.North Las Vegas Nursing Home Resident Health Concerns

 Our Nevada elder abuse attorneys recognize there are many families who suspect their loved one is being injured, abused or neglected.
 Our lawyers have long served as nursing home resident advocates.
 Our extensive knowledge of procedural law, providing evidence and navigating the legal process has assisted families with loved ones harmed by the nursing home industry.

 In an effort to provide assistance, our law offices continuously review, evaluate and assess national and state government agency publicly available databases including Medicare.gov.
 The information we harvest from these databases includes opened investigations, filed complaints, safety concerns and health violations found in nursing facilities all throughout Nevada.
 Families often use the information we post as an effective tool for locating the best facility in their community to place their aging spouse, parent or grandparent, who requires the highest level of hygiene and health care.Comparing North Las Vegas Area Nursing Facilities

 The list below details nursing facilities all throughout the North Las Vegas area currently maintaining an average and below average rating compared with other facilities all throughout the United States.
-In addition, our law firm has posted our primary concerns showing evidence of actual cases investigated and reviewed by state surveyors and inspectors at these nursing facilities.
+In addition, our network of attorneys has posted our primary concerns showing evidence of actual cases investigated and reviewed by state surveyors and inspectors at these nursing facilities.
 Some cases involve an uncontrolled spread of infection throughout the facility, unsanitary conditions, medication errors and a lack of quality care provided to one or more residents.